 2) The compression nut itself is steel; the strength of steel is required as this is a hollow nut used for high torque.
 The steel needs to be protected via the DOT grease so the threads do not become seized or filled with corrosion.
 DOT grease maintains the threads' health and assists your future self (or future mechanics) when taking this apart.

 3) Ever had a bolt rattled loose before?
 Well, this happens to threads not having complete contact with one another; these small gaps under vibration from, say, riding offroad can cause lines to become loose.
-Filling these voids with grease or where applicable (this is not applicable here) will assist in those threads staying at their desired torque.
+Filling these voids with grease or where applicable will assist in those threads staying at their desired torque.

 DOT grease is used throughout this when rebuilding or servicing the internals of the SRAM brake levers.
 Please view the video below for our Guide lever revamp to see where this grease is utilized.